 Today we are going to take a closer look at Brown Rice Sourdough Starter.

 Gluten-free sourdough bread and other wonderful baked goods are within reach!
-Use our gluten-free Brown Rice Sourdough Starter today and enjoy gluten-free bread, rolls, muffins, and more!
+Use our Gluten-free Sourdough Starter today and enjoy gluten-free bread, rolls, muffins, and more!

-Your Gluten-free Brown Rice Sourdough Starter: What’s in the Box?
+Your Gluten-free Sourdough Starter: What’s in the Box?

-- Each box contains 1 packet of dehydrated Brown Rice Sourdough Starter Culture
+- Each box contains 1 packet of dehydrated Sourdough Starter Culture made from brown rice

 - Store in a cool, dry place until ready to activate.